GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 kubectl apply -f backendconfig.yaml
 ```

-Next, update Helm Chart values for the Service to use the BackendConfig by adding the following to the `values.yaml` file:
+Next, update the Helm chart values for the Service to use the BackendConfig by adding the following to the `values.yaml` file:

 ```yaml
 service: